abyssDS/sfmlWiki/TutorialUsingView.md

 sf::View view(origin.x, origin.y, size.width, size.height);
 ```

-Where origin relates to a 2D vector of the origin in the rendering coordination system and size relates to the `sf::View` size as discussed above.
+Where origin relates to a 2D vector of the origin in the rendering coordinate system and size relates to the `sf::View` size as discussed above.

 ## The viewport rectangle